 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated

 - Infection rates don’t risk a surge in hospitalisations which would put unsustainable pressure on the NHS

 - The assessment of the risks is not fundamentally changed by new variants of concern

 - Wraparound care, including sport, for all children can recommence.

 - Recreation or exercise outdoors with household or one other person is permitted.

 From 29 March 2021, people can meet outdoors under the rule of six or two households.

 - Outdoor sport and leisure facilities may restart.

 - Organised outdoor sport is allowed for children and adults.

-Phase two commences on Monday 12 April 2021.
-This phase sees the reopening of some sections of the indoor economy and more outdoor settings.
+Phase two commenced on Monday 12 April 2021.
+This phase saw the reopening of some sections of the indoor economy and more outdoor settings.